BorisSV4646/BorisSV4646/README.md

 I develop programs in Python and Solidity - smart contracts, Dutch auctions, nft collections.
 I am very interested in the field of web3 and decentralized finance.. :wink:

- 🔭 I’m planning for a Project **Social NFT coolection: paintings doctors of the hospital covid-19**.
+ 🔭 I’m planning for a Project **Social NFT collection: paintings doctors of the hospital covid-19**.

  🌱 I’m currently learning **Javascript** and **Web3.js**.